About Swimbridge Pre-school

 At the start of every term, we plan our sessions based on the Early Years Foundation Stage document.
 This gives government guidelines for teaching children up to 5 years old and it is set by OFSTED (the Office for Standards in Education).

-‘Every Child Matters’ is the cornerstone of the Early Years Foundation Stage.
 The main aims are to help children stay safe, be healthy, enjoy life, achieve and make a positive contribution.
 It also recognises that children learn in different ways and at different rates.

 How we run our pre-school